Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 implementation to be used was chosen dynamically, and although we know that it currently never mixes storage systems, that is entirely possible by changing just the configuration.
-This means we require a runtime check anyway, so why not make the implementations specialize themselves without the caller even having to be aware of it?
+This means we require a runtime check anyway, so why not make the implementations specialize themselves, without the caller even having to be aware of it.

 We reverted everything back to the initial interface and made the optimization change only on the `save` implementation of the storage systems that could benefit from it.
 One of